jfcere/ngx-markdown/README.md

 </markdown>
 ```

-When using remote url ngx-markdown will use file extension to automatically resolve the code language.
+When using remote URL ngx-markdown will use the file extension to automatically resolve the code language.

 ```html
 <!-- will use html highlights -->